nwsmk/rss_regressor/README.md

 *** First time running the code, please set all flags to True to generate the training and testing data, and train the model.

 ### Reference ###
+If you find this code useful, please cite this work as Wisanmongkol, J., et al.: An ensemble approach to deep-learning-based wireless indoor localization.
+IET Wirel.
+Sens.
+Syst.
+12( 2), 33– 55.
+(2022). https://doi.org/10.1049/wss2.12035

 https://ietresearch.onlinelibrary.wiley.com/share/X4DVDZH5VNXJIYX44V9G?target=10.1049/wss2.12035